-The greatest threat to slow-growing, long-lived marine megafauna – such as sharks, rays and turtles – is overfishing.
-These species are caught as target, secondary or incidental catch throughout global fisheries, and their slow life history traits make them vulnerable to overexploitation.
+The greatest threat to marine megafauna – such as sharks, rays and turtles – is overfishing.
+These species are caught as target species and bycatch throughout global fisheries, and their slow life history traits make them vulnerable to overexploitation.
 As a result, marine megafauna are some of the most threatened taxa in the world.

 Case studies for application of the Conservation Hierarchy principles to conservation of marine megafauna in fisheries are available for: